ibm-cloud-docs/containers/cs_dns.md

 <br />

-## Setting up NodeLocal DNS cache (beta)
+## Setting up NodeLocal DNS cache
 {: #dns_cache}

-Set up the `NodeLocal` DNS caching agent on select worker nodes for improved cluster DNS performance in your {{site.data.keyword.containerlong_notm}} cluster.
+Set up the `NodeLocal` DNS caching agent on select worker nodes for improved cluster DNS performance and availability in your {{site.data.keyword.containerlong_notm}} cluster.
 For more information, see the [Kubernetes docs](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/){: external}.
 {: shortdesc}

 By default, cluster DNS requests for pods that use a `ClusterFirst` [DNS policy](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy){: external} are sent to the cluster DNS service.
-If you enable this beta feature on a worker node, the cluster DNS requests for these pods that are on the worker node are sent instead to the local DNS cache, which listens on link-local IP address 169.254.20.10.
+If you enable `NodeLocal` DNS caching on a worker node, the cluster DNS requests for these pods that are on the worker node are sent instead to the local DNS cache, which listens on link-local IP address 169.254.20.10.
 Additionally, in clusters that run Kubernetes 1.17 or later, the DNS cache also listens on the cluster IP of the `kube-dns` service in the `kube-system` namespace.

+Do not enable `NodeLocal` DNS cache when you already use [zone-aware DNS](#dns_zone_aware) in your cluster.
+{: important}

-`NodeLocal` DNS cache is a beta feature that is subject to change, and available only for select Kubernetes versions that depend on your cluster infrastructure provider.
+`NodeLocal` DNS cache is generally available in clusters that run Kubernetes 1.18 or later, but still disabled by default.
+In previous versions, the feature is beta and available only for select Kubernetes versions that depend on your cluster infrastructure provider.
 {: preview}

 * <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> **Classic clusters**: Kubernetes version 1.15 or later is required.
 * <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> **VPC clusters**: Kubernetes version 1.17 or later is required.

-### Enable NodeLocal DNS cache (beta)
+### Enable NodeLocal DNS cache
 {: #dns_enablecache}

 Enable `NodeLocal` DNS cache for one or more worker nodes in your Kubernetes cluster.